ni/measurement-plugin-python/packages/sdk/README.md

 ## Introduction

-Measurement Plug-In SDK for Python (`ni-measurement-plugin-sdk`) is a tool for generating and editing reusable measurement plug-ins using gRPC services.
+Measurement Plug-In SDK for Python (`ni-measurement-plugin-sdk`) is a tool for generating and writing reusable measurement plug-ins using gRPC services.

-The sole purpose is to be a top-level package to depend on service and generator.
+The purpose of this package is as a meta-package that depends on `ni-measurement-plugin-sdk-generator` and `ni-measurement-plugin-sdk-service` so as to easily install all the things needed for the Measurmeent Plug-In SDK.

 For installation and usage, see [Measurement Plug-In SDK for Python (`ni-measurement-plugin-sdk-service`)](https://pypi.org/project/ni-measurement-plugin-sdk-service/).